Ajwah/reapp-doc/readme.md

   * components/layoutleftnav/code.md

 Some of the props are unclear as to of what type they should be.
-  * components/bar/props.md:TODO: add `children: React.PropTypes.node` in source code
+  * components/bar/props.md:TODO: add `children: React.`PropTypes`.node` in source code
-  * components/cardlist/props.md:TODO: Lack of propTypes because CardList is still a work in progress.
+  * components/cardlist/props.md:TODO: Lack of `propTypes` because CardList is still a work in progress.
   * components/drawer/props.md:TODO: determine what are `animatedProps` and `scroller`
   * components/gallery/props.md:TODO: Determine `closeIconProps`
   * components/input/props.md:TODO: Determine `labelProps`